About GGC

 Staff

-Mr. Burrows, throughout his distinguished private sector career, has demonstrated various accomplishments in the areas of organizational merger and change management, strategic planning, asset acquisition, client account expansion, network regulation, major legislative reform, tax freezing and capital cost allowance improvement, and federal government funding for capital projects.
-In particular, he is known as a leader with strong influencing skills who has a background in developing and implementing advocacy and operational programs that have raised organizations’ public profiles and revenues.
+Throughout his career, Mr. Burrows has led major initiatives in change management, strategic planning, legislative reform and federal government funding for capital projects.
+He is known as a leader with strong influencing skills and a track record of developing advocacy and operational programs that have raised organizations’ public profiles and revenues.

 Kate Sauser Manager, Policy